Category: Jazz

 -

-Cecil Taylor at The Take 3 (a ’60s MEMOIR)
+At the center of the universe: Cecil Taylor at The Take 3 (a ’60s MEMOIR)

 An insider account of Cecil Taylor’s early ’60s gig at The Take 3.
 Robert Levin explores the birth of Free Jazz with appearances by Coltrane, Coleman and Ayler.